Weekend in NYC Like a Local Hotel Package

-This past 4th of July week was the latest feather in our staycation cap!
+This past 4th of July week was the latest feather in our weekend in NYC staycation cap!
 Long Island City is a part of town we rarely venture to, and the revamped LIC Waterfront Park has been on my list for quite some time.
 What better time than the present, so we booked two nights at the Home2 Suites by Hilton New York Long Island City, to take advantage of Hilton’s “Weekend Like A Local” package.

 Hilton guests can choose from over 50 hotels and save up to 50% off Sunday night when they stay three nights, plus guests get exclusive savings to city experiences.
 Discounts include: $7 off tickets for Madison Square Garden’s All Access Tour and Radio City Stage Door Tour, 50% off Unlimited Biking rental and tours, 30% off Roundabout Theatre tickets and 15% off airport transfers with SuperShuttle,.
 There are even some additional offers are available from Real New York Tours, Lombardi’s Pizza, Hornblower Cruises, Museum of Jewish Heritage and City Brew Tours